ameyashete/Sentiment-Analysis/README.md

-# Sentiment-Analysis
+# SageMaker Deployment Project

- In this project I constructed a recurrent neural network for the purpose of determining the sentiment of a movie review using the IMDB data set.
-I created this model using Amazon's SageMaker service.
-In addition, I deployed my model and constructed a simple web app which will interact with the deployed model.
+The notebook and Python files provided here result in a simple web app which interacts with a deployed recurrent neural network performing sentiment analysis on movie reviews.
+This project assumes some familiarity with SageMaker.

+Project for Udacity MLDN.
+[Code and associated files for the deploying ML models within AWS SageMaker](https://github.com/udacity/sagemaker-deployment).